aleen42/gitbook-comments/README.md

     * 1.4.7 avoid downloading font-awesome via using SimpleMDE
     * 1.4.9 avoid exposing token via Heroku
     * 1.5.2 use gitbook-color to support light or dark theme
+    * 1.5.7 fix some problems
+        * avoid empty token
+        * fix wrong z-index of book header
+        * base64 encode token to avoid detection of GitHub

 ### Q&A